-As members of TWI, you can be sure that our fully-trained tutors, facilities, equipment and teaching materials meet the standards required by the CSWTO.
-Our welding engineers are qualified to work according to the main international welding standards.
+The CSWTO certification assures that our fully-trained tutors, facilities, equipment and teaching materials meet the standards required by industry.
+CSWIP Welding Instructors are competent to work according to the main international welding standards.

-We can provide training and accreditation if you work in any of the following roles:
+We can provide training if you work in any of the following roles:

 • Fitter Welder